longthichcafe/shiro_team_trading/README.md

   where $\mathbb{I}(x)$ is the indicator function, which returns 1 if the condition $x$ is met, and 0 otherwise.
 </p>

-The trend is identified as bullish when $N_{increase}>6$, and as bearish when $N_{decrease}>6$.
+The temporary trend is identified as bullish when $N_{increase}>6$, and as bearish when $N_{decrease}>6$.

 In simple pair trading, whenever the gap is observed, we long the product with a higher price and short the other.
 However, in this case, we implement a trend indication as an additional condition.
-Now, we only go long if the trend is upward and go short if the trend is downward.
+Now, we only go long if the temporary trend is upward and go short if the temporary trend is downward.

 ### *Closing positions:*
 After the orders have been matched, we need to continuously observe the gap and close the positions at a suitable condition.
 Whenever the gap is narrowing until 0.05, we exit the market: